makohda/IDRC_first_step_course_2018/README.md

 `$ unzip IGV_2.4.13.zip`
 Or
 double click it to expand. you will find IGV_2.4.13 directory.

 To start up IGV, type
 `$ sh IGV_2.4.13/igv.sh`
 Java language will run IGV program.
 We will use IGV after sequece data alignment.
 You also need to download the specific version of reference human genome (Human 1kg, b37 + decoy), it can be found in Menu bar "Genomes > Load Genome From Server"

 #### 1kg? b37? decoy?
-1kg means 1000 genome project.
+1kg means 1000 genomes project http://www.internationalgenome.org/
 b37 is a version of human genome (build 37), which is provided by Genome Reference Consortium https://www.ncbi.nlm.nih.gov/grc
 The decoy genome, starting point is here http://www.cureffi.org/2013/02/01/the-decoy-genome/